Finschia/finschia-sdk/docs/core/event.md

 ## Common events

 In its process, every message emits an event of type `message` which has an attribute of a key `action`.
 This attribute has a value of `TypeURL` of the message. `TypeURL` is just a message name of the message, prefixed by `/`.
 For example, `TypeURL` of a message `MsgSend` would be `/cosmos.bank.v1beta1.MsgSend`.

-This events MUST proceed to any other events in its process of the message.
+This event MUST proceed to any other events in its process of the message.

 ## Ordering